DoTheEvo/veeam-prometheus-grafana/README.md

 ![pic_prometheus](https://i.imgur.com/YzNWZQb.png)

+Not much really to do once it runs.Checking values and delete them I guess.<br>
-You can access its web interface from LAN side with `<dockerhost>:9090` or you can setup webaccess to it from outside too if you wish.
+You can access its web interface from LAN side with `<dockerhost>:9090`, or you can setup web access to it from the outside if you wish.
 Same process as with pushgateway or any other webserver accessible through caddy.

 [Official documentation on queries](https://prometheus.io/docs/prometheus/latest/querying/basics/)